 I knew there would never be enough time with her, no matter how life or God planned to work the details out.

-The world is full of turkeys and grief.
+The world is full of turkeys running amok in retirement communities and it’s also full of grief.
 What a wild and funny and messy and beautiful life this is.

 for Babban.
 Always.